 The purpose of describing and analyzing the no project alternative is to allow decision makers to compare the impacts of approving the proposed project with the impacts of not approving the proposed project.
 Under this alternative, the proposed project would not be implemented; however, it is likely the site would be developed with similar uses allowed in the Recreation and Open Space land use categories and consistent with the adopted East West Ranch Public Access and Resource Management Plan at some time in the future.
 In addition, the Cambria and San Simeon Acres Community Plans (April 2006) approved by the Count Board of Supervisors, and currently under consideration by the Coastal Commission, identifies the FRP as an open space and recreational area, with a community park on the East FRP.
+In August 2008, the County of San Luis Obispo North Coast Area Plan was amended to include updated Planning Area Standards for the Cambria and San Simeon urban areas, including the Fiscalini Ranch Preserve (FRP).

-Disapproval of the proposed project does not preclude development from occurring on the project site, and it can be reasonably assumed that some other project would be proposed under the existing or future zoning; therefore, the No Project Alternative does not mean "no build", but rather it refers to, "what would reasonably be expected to occur in the foreseeable future if the proposed project were not approved, based on current plans and consistent with available infrastructure and community services," (Guidelines §15126.6(e)(2)).
-It can reasonably be assumed the General Plan Amendments proposed by the County of San Luis Obispo for the project site would be approved, and future development would be consistent with the proposed Open Space and Recreation land use categories, and consistent with the Planning Area Standards adopted by the County of San Luis Obispo, and currently under consideration by the California Coastal Commission.
-Allowed uses are shown in Table VI-2 below for each land use category, pursuant to the Cambria and San Simeon Acres Community Plan (April 2006).
+Disapproval of the proposed project does not preclude development from occurring on the project site at some point in the future, and it can be reasonably assumed that some other project would be proposed under the existing or future zoning; therefore, the No Project Alternative does not mean "no build", but rather it refers to, "what would reasonably be expected to occur in the foreseeable future if the proposed project were not approved, based on current plans and consistent with available infrastructure and community services," (Guidelines §15126.6(e)(2)).
+It can reasonably be assumed the General Plan Amendments proposed by the County of San Luis Obispo for the project site would be approved, and future development would be consistent with the adopted Planning Area Standards adopted by the County of San Luis Obispo, and currently under consideration by the California Coastal Commission.
+Allowed uses are shown in Table VI-2 below for each land use category, pursuant to the Cambria and San Simeon Acres Community Plan (April 2006).North Coast Area Plan (2008).

-Uses allowed on the FRP, pursuant to the adopted East West Ranch Public Access and Resource Management Plan include: hiking, bicycling, controlled dogs, active recreation (East FRP only), animal grazing under special authorization, equestrian uses, group assembly, special studies, emergency and FRP authorized motor vehicles, wireless telecommunication facilities, utility/service facilities, and the County storage yard.
+Uses allowed on the FRP, pursuant to the adopted East West Ranch Public Access and Resource Management Plan include: hiking, bicycling, controlled\dogsunder owner control, active recreation (East FRP only), animal grazing under special authorization, equestrian uses, group assembly, special studies, emergency and FRP authorized motor vehicles, wireless telecommunication facilities, utility/service facilities, and the County storage yard.
+Approval of a wireless telecommunications facility was pursued; however, the application was ultimately denied and the CCSD and FFRP are no longer proposing a facility within the FRP.

 Based on the limited list of uses allowed under the adopted management plan, implementation of the No Project Alternative would result in similar physical effects as the proposed project.
 The impacts would likely be similar as the proposed project, and the effects of potential alternatives discussed in the sections below.
 The more intensive land uses would occur on the East FRP in association with active recreation facilities within the Community Park.
-Selecting the No Project Alternative would not avoid potentially significant impacts in the long-term.
+Selecting the No Project Alternative would not likely avoid potentially significant impacts in the long-term, because the East-West Ranch Public Access & Resource Management Plan calls for active recreation within the East FRP.
+Some of the effects resulting from implementation of the Community Park Master